-MHGS has developed some institutional scholarship programs with the intent to invest funds in students who possess unique qualities important to be recognized.
-Students are invited to consider and apply for any of the appropriate scholarship programs offered by Mars Hill Graduate School.
-Applications are available to download from the MHGS website on March 15th.
+The Seattle School has developed some institutional scholarship programs with the intent to invest funds in students who possess unique qualities important to be recognized.
+Students are invited to consider and apply for any of the appropriate scholarship programs offered by The Seattle School of Theology & Psychology.
+Applications are available to download from The Seattle School website on March 15th.
 Applications are due June 15th and awards announced on August 1st or sooner each year.